aileot/nvim-laurel/COOKBOOK.md

 An example to import and export nvim-laurel macros
 </summary>

-In a macro definition file, say my-macros.fnl,
+In a macro definition file, say `my-macros.fnl`,

 ```fennel
 (local {: set!